-The projects in this theme capture UCT's vision of generating relevant research that creates new and innovative solutions.
-In this way our pioneering researchers bring new ideas and inventions that build on previous efforts, while pushing forward the frontiers of our natural and social worlds.
+UCT is dedicated to generating relevant research that creates new and innovative solutions.
+Our pioneering researchers bring new ideas and inventions that build on previous efforts, while pushing forward the frontiers of our natural and social worlds.